 So when you shout about your new album on Facebook, you have to choose to share the link to that album on one service.
 That means you’re missing out on lots of traffic and streams from fans who use a different service.
 Internet users need as frictionless experiences as possible.
 So when an Apple Music user clicks on the link you’ve shared to find it’s a Spotify link, they’re unlikely to stick around.

-Song links solves this problem by directing visitors to a landing page (a kind of mini-website) which features all the services on which your music is available.
+Song links solve this problem by directing visitors to a landing page (a kind of mini-website) that features all the services on which your music is available.
 So your fans have an easy way to choose the service they use.

 What does a song link look like?

-Here’s an example of a songlink from the Danish indie rock band The Velveteins, promoting their EP A Hot Second with the Velveteins.
+Here’s an example of a song link from the Slovak electro-pop band Tolstoys, promoting their latest release: